nazimboudeffa/awesome-discord/README.md

 This repo is for whom want to engage in Discord

-* should be illimited
+:recycle: should be illimited

 ## French General Server

 - grafikart.fr https://discord.gg/grafikart
-- University of Rennes ISTIC https://discord.gg/QF7NJuVD *
+- University of Rennes ISTIC https://discord.gg/QF7NJuVD :recycle:
-- University of Lyon Informatique https://discord.gg/NDZVVtVv *
+- University of Lyon Informatique https://discord.gg/NDZVVtVv :recycle:

 ## Drawing